Mary Stuart (actress): Personal life

+Her third husband, Wolfgang Neumann, was an architect.

 Death

 When she died at her home in 2002 following a stroke, it was revealed that Stuart was also suffering from gastric cancer and bone cancer.
 She had previously undergone an endoscopy and an operation to remove a tumor in her stomach in 1999.
 Stuart had battled breast cancer earlier in her life.
 She was survived by her widower (Wolfgang Neumann), her two children and two grandchildren.

 In popular culture

 An apron Stuart wore while playing Jo on Search for Tomorrow currently hangs in the National Museum of American History at the Smithsonian in Washington, D.C.